Got a specific question?

 - Aires and Stellplatze.
 See the aires guide for how they work.
 Free or cheap, with services, no risk.

-- Land-vergnugen (Germany, 30 EUR a year).
-German equivalent of France Passion, on farms and small producers across Germany, Austria and Switzerland.
+- Land-vergnugen, Germany, 30 EUR a year.
+The German equivalent of France Passion, on farms and small producers across Germany, Austria and Switzerland.

 - Park4Night reviews.
 The reviews tell you which spots have been hassled lately and which are still working.
 Read the last 5 reviews before committing to any wild stop.